TobyCeballos/odin_docs/docs/transactions/multi-currency-invoicing.md

 ### Company Currency

-This is set when [initializing](/setting-up/getting-started) a new Frappe Books instance
+This is set when [initializing](/setting-up/getting-started) a new OdinPOS instance

 ![Company Currency](./images/company-currency.png)